bb-io/Widn/Apps.Widn/README.md

 - **Evaluate translation quality** evaluates the quality of a translation.
 Requires a source, target language and  reference text.
 - **Estimate XLIFF translation quality** estimates the quality of a translation from an XLIFF file
 - **Estimate translation quality**  estimate the quality of a translation
+- **Review text** estimates or evaluates the quality of a translation.
+For estimation requires a source, target language and model input.
+For evaluation requires a source, target language and reference text input
+-  **Review** estimates XLIFF file (at the moment works only with XLIFF 2.2)

 ### Translation